etclabscore/sig.tools-test-dapp/README.md

     - able to add in 'hold' steps which require human approval before continuing.
       - configure what to display at this phase - provided outputs and inputs of all code fragment deploys.

-### COMMANDER MODE
+## COMMANDER MODE

-Commander mode allows you to run pipelines that you have created / imported.
-It shows you what pipelines you can run, and allows you to create contexts for a given pipeline.
-Once a context has been assigned to a pipeline, Commander mode lets you run that pipeline.
+Commander mode allows you to run workflows that you have created / imported.
+It shows you what workflows you can run, and allows you to create contexts for a given workflow.
+Once a context has been assigned to a workflow, Commander mode lets you run that pipeline.
 Commander mode displays a list of running pipelines, and previously run pipelines.
 It allows you to inspect the pipeline, displaying successes and failures in a visually appealing way, along with debugging logs for each step of each pipeline.

+### Using commander mode

+> As a project administrator, I would like to set the deployment address, configure the network to use, and deploy my project's code.

 - create deployment contexts
   - storing address to use for deployment, what network to use, environment specific data, etc.
 - provide a dashboard of runnable workflows.
   - run a workflow -> starts signing and sending tx's w/ sig tools & configured service runner

+> As a project administrator, I would like to view the workflows I have run in the past, and inspect their logs
 - provide a history of workflows run

+> As a project user, I would like to view important on-chain metrics to my project
 - provide a dashboard to explore previously successfully run deploys
   - configure what is displayed

+> As a project user, I would like to be able to download generated code for using the chain code
 - **export clients for multiple languages

 ### Contributing